-MAINE THRUMMED MITTENS

-Students will learn how to knit a mitten while incorporating thrums which are pieces of fleece which create a soft and warm lining.
-These adult sized Maine mittens are constructed by knitting circularly on double pointed needles.
-(If you prefer, you can use the magic loop or two circulars if you are proficient with those methods.)
-Techniques include increases, developing the thumb gusset, and decreasing for the top of the mitten.
-The cuff should be completed before class.

-Intermediate level.
+NORWEGIAN MITTENS Intermediate level.

-NORWEGIAN MITTENS Students will learn Norwegian mitten construction by knitting a mitten in two colors, circularly on double pointed needles.
+Students will learn Norwegian mitten construction by knitting a mitten in two colors, circularly on double pointed needles.
 Techniques to be covered include the striped, ribbed cuff, the Norwegian thumb gusset, seam stitches, different patterning for the front and palm, and the pointed tip shaping at the end of the mitten.
 Designing will be discussed as well as several options in thumb construction.

 Intermediate level.

 COLOR TWINED FINGERLESS MITTS Students will learn color techniques of tvåändsstickning, or twined knitting, a technique developed in Sweden in the 1600s, which creates a denser, warmer fabric structure than stranded knitting.
 By knitting one of a pair of Fingerless Mittens, the student will gain knowledge and experience in the basics of twined knitting, while advancing to the three main two-color techniques: working with two and three yarns for color, and a modified intarsia technique as well as yarn management, twined knitting, twined purling, herringbone braid, and reading twined knitting charts.
 Intermediate level.
-TEXTURED TWINED KNITTED CUFF-MITTENS Learn the fascinating Swedish technique of Tvåändsstickning, or twined knitting.
-This class can be broken up into two three-hour sessions.
-For those students who only want a short introduction into Twined Knitting, learn the basics by knitting a wrist warmer: twine knitting, twine purling, the crook stitch, the "O" stitch, reading a chart, and the Chain Path.
-For those students 6 HOUR CLASSES who want to practice longer to create the muscle memory necessary to remember the technique, the afternoon can be spent knitting a fingerless mitt or full mitten using worsted weight yarn.
-All are worked circularly.
-Techniques presented in the afternoon session include: the Twined Knitted increase, an asymmetrical thumb gusset, and traditional motifs.
+COLOR TWINED MITTENS In 17th century Sweden a form of knitting was practiced called Tvåändsstickning, or two-end knitting.
+Using a strand from each end of a center pull ball of yarn, wound of either one or two colors of yarn, the created fabric has great warmth, strength, and durability as well as firm elasticity.
+This technique takes some patience and effort to master, but will soon reward the tenacious knitter with ease, moderate speed, and lovely garments.
+The classic Morning Glory motif in these mittens was knitted in garments for both men and women in the area of Hälsingland.
+One mitten will be knitted in class to learn and understand a twined knitting cast-on, yarn management, twined knitting, twined purling for a half-braid, working the chart, creating a thumb gusset, shaping the mitten tip, and completing the thumb.
+Intermediate level.
+6 HOUR CLASSES RIGHT SIDE, WRONG SIDE, LEFT, RIGHT, TWO-HANDED!
+By knitting a mall pillow in class, students will learn how to knit on the right side (and purl on the wrong side) with 2 yarns in the right hand, a yarn in each hand, and two yarns in the left hand, as well as weaving in each of the three styles on both the right and wrong sides of the work.
+Reading charts and working corrugated ribbing in all three styles on the right side and wrong side will also be covered.
+Intermediate to advanced level.
+TWINED MITTENS Learn the Swedish technique of tvåändsstickning, or twined knitting, by knitting a child's mitten using worsted weight yarn, or an adult mitten using bulky weight yarn.
+The mitten is worked circularly on double-pointed needles and includes many techniques: a twined knitting cast-on, reading and working from a chart, the "O" stitch, Chain Path, Purl Deep Stitch, increasing in Twined Knitting, an asymmetrical thumb gusset, traditional motifs, and two options for shaping the tip.
+Intermediate level.
+TWINED TEXTURED FINGERLESS MITTS Learn the Swedish technique of tvåändsstickning, or twined knitting, by knitting a fingerless mitten using worsted weight yarn.
+The mitt is worked circularly on double-pointed needles and includes many techniques: a twined knitting cast-on, reading and working from a chart, the "O" stitch, Chain Path, Purl Deep Stitch, an asymmetrical thumb gusset, and traditional motifs.
 The Herringbone Braid is an optional addition.
-This class can cover six to nine hours.
-Intermediate level.
-TWINED MITTENS Learn the Swedish technique of tvåändsstickning, or twined knitting, by knitting a child's mitten using worsted weight yarn.
-The mitten is worked circularly on double-pointed needles and includes many techniques: a twined knitting cast-on, reading and working from a chart, the "O" stitch, Chain Path, Purl Deep Stitch, increasing in Twined Knitting, increasing in Twined Knitting, an asymmetrical thumb gusset, traditional motifs, and two options for shaping the tip.
+This class can be offered in six or nine hours.
 Intermediate level.